Azure-Samples/dapr-store/README.md

 Clarity of terminology is sometimes important, here's a small glossary

-- **Building Block** - [Specific Dapr term](https://github.com/dapr/docs/tree/master/concepts#building-blocks).
-A _building block_ is an API level feature of Dapr, such as 'state management' or 'pub/sub' or 'secrets'
+- **Building Block** - [Specific Dapr term](https://docs.dapr.io/concepts/building-blocks-concept/).
+A _building block_ is an API level feature of Dapr, such as 'state management' or 'pub/sub' or 'secrets'.
+At the time of writing Dapr supports ten different building blocks.
-- **Component** - Component is another Dapr specific term.
+- **Component** - [Component](https://docs.dapr.io/concepts/components-concept/) is another Dapr specific term.
 A _component_ is a plugin that provides implementation functionality to building blocks.
 As component is a generic & commonly used word, the term "Dapr component" will be used where ambiguity is possible
 - **Service** - The microservices, written in Go and exposing REST API, either invoked through Dapr and.or using the Dapr API for things such as state.
 - **API Gateway** - NGINX reverse proxy sitting in front of the services.
 This is not to be confused with Azure API Management, Azure App Gateway or AWS API Gateway
 - **State** - Dapr state API, backed with a Dapr component state provider, e.g. Redis